marcusmchale/algrow/README.md

     - blindly incorporates disturbed images, such as periods of lighting change or undetected operator intervention.
   - pre-processing of images with wide thresholds to remove "known" background and reduce file size
     - Experimental conditions changed and the thresholds were no longer suitable but these thresholds were not always adapted.
     - In some cases raw images were discarded on the assumption that the hourly images were sufficient.
-But these were sometimes inappropriately masked and so image analysis was no longer feasible.
+      - these were sometimes inappropriately masked and so image analysis was no longer feasible.

 # Our solution
 The AlGrow application was developed to;
-  - Independently process each image
+  - Independently process images from a time series according to a fixed, deterministic model of colour.
-    - This resolves the issues of memory restrictions for large stacks of images
+    - This reduces memory restrictions for large stacks of images seen with ImageJ
   - Rely on relative positions of image markers rather than absolute positions for image annotation
     - We use blue circles surrounding each position in the array, either included as plastic rings or painted on the surface of the frame.
     - This removes the requirement for manual ROI definition and supports movement of plates/tanks/cameras between images.
     - Our automated annotation strategy also allows for flexible arrays and arrangements.
   - Support complex target colour spaces defined by alpha hulls
   - Provide an image debugging pipeline for parameter tuning and investigation of new or aberrant image sets.
-  - Provide quality control outputs to allow inspection of data quality.
+  - Provide quality control outputs to allow inspection of data quality and improve calibration where needed.
-  - Standardise and improve analysis by use of linear regression models rather than simple averaging across timepoints.
+  - Standardise and improve analysis by use of linear regression.
   - Identify experimental and or image segmentation issues by considering RSS of linear regression models
-    - This allows us to reliably identifier outlier datapoints that do not reliably estimate lamina disc area.
+    - This allows us to reliably identifier outlier datapoints that do not reliably estimate lamina disc growth.

-# Instructions
-## Calibration
-The calibration GUI will launch unless scale, circle colour and hull vertices are provided as arguments or in a configuration file.
-There are utilities provided to define each of these:
-### Set scale
-An internal reference with known dimensions should be included in the image.
-This tool allows you to use this internal reference to calculate an appropriate scale to convert from pixels to units of physical distance and area (mm²).

-Click once to start drawing a line and again to finish the line.
-This will provide a value in pixels (px) to the toolbar below.
-Type the physical distance (mm) for this line into the next box and press enter.
-This will calculate a scale (px/mm).

-It may help to zoom in on the image to accurately define the start and end of the line.
-Use the navigation toolbar above to zoom and pan on the image.

-Alternatively you can enter the scale manually into the box and press enter.
-Click "save and close" to accept this scale, or click "clear" to start again.
-### Circle colour
-To detect the layout of lamina discs, AlGrow requires circles surrounding each subject in a pseudo-grid layout.
-These circles must be of a uniform colour, ideally one that is readily distinguished from the target subjects.

-To define this colour, a picture is loaded and an interactive "lasso" allows you to encircle part of the image that contains includes this colour.
-As for defining the scale, you may wish to zoom in on part of the image to do so.
-Multiple areas can be selected and the median colour of these pixels will be chosen.

-The selected colour is displayed in the box beside the save and close button.
-You can always "clear" the selection and start again or "save and close" to accept the value and continue
-### Target hull
-This step takes advantage of layout detection,so it is not available if circle colour is not defined.
-It will also fail if the layout parameters are poorly defined.

-Launching this window will take some time so please be patient.
-The layout will be detected for a sampled set of images will be segmented (SLIC).
-Images are processed in parallel so if you have specified to use a large number of images for calibration (--num_calibration) you might also consider using a similar number of processes (--processes) to speed things up.

-Two views are presented.
-On the left, the image and segment boundary overlay allows you to click to select/deselect target segments.
-Click here to select target segments, they will be highlighted (blue).

-On the right, the median segment colours are plotted in Lab colourspace.
-You can click and drag on this image to change the perspective and better visualise the separation between colours.

-When enough segments are selected from the image on the left (>=4 while alpha = 0) a hull will be plotted on the right.
-Segments whose median colour is contained within this hull, or within delta of the surface will be highlighted (green) on the image on the left.

-You can turn on/off segment highlighting by clicking the blue/green buttons corresponding to the "selection" and "within" colours.
-It is useful to start with a higher delta value (e.g. 10) then reduce this parameter slowly to identify points that are just outside the hull.
-The objective is to efficiently select the boundary points defining our target colourspace (our hull vertices).
-Points that do not form a vertex of this hull will be discarded after calibration.

-You can navigate between images by clicking the prev/next buttons on the bottom toolbar.
-When you are satisfied with the defined hull click save and close.
-This also may take some time, particularly if the --animate option is specified and a complex hull is defined.
-A debugging image is created depicting the points from the set of sampled images in Lab colourspace with the defined hull overlayed.

-#### Advanced
-The alpha parameter is necessary to construct a concave hull, which may be necessary when similar background colours are present in the image.
-When alpha is 0, the convex hull is constructed.
-When alpha is too high, some points will be excluded.
-For a given set of selected points you can "optimise" the alpha parameter by clicking the "A" button.

-If SLIC segmentation is not perfect, i.e. some segments contain both subject and background, do not worry.
-Just be sure to select segments that only contain your target.
-However, you may choose to optimise the SLIC parameters to better suit your images.

-### Continue
-When all of these are complete (green) you will be able to click "continue".
-This will write out file specifying the configuration parameters into the output file.
-You can copy this into your configuration file to avoid repeating configuration with similar images and to ensure consistency across multiple analyses.

 ## Target area quantification method